Syntax and semantics¶

 dc-0: power is at least 300 [W]

-The grammar of a design-rule-line
+The grammar of a design-rule-line is defined as:

 design-section ::=